w3c/wai-tutorials/source/menus/flyout.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

 The following code adds a button to every top-level menu item with a sub-menu.
 When the button is activated, it shows or hides the sub-menu.
-The invisible label of the button is set to “show submenu” or “hide submenu”, reflecting the state of the sub-menu.
+The invisible label of the button is set to “show sub-menu” or “hide sub-menu”, reflecting the state of the sub-menu.

 {::nomarkdown}
 <%= notes_start() %>
 {:/}

-**Note:** If possible, include the name of the parent menu item in the button label; for example: “show Space Bears submenu”.
+**Note:** If possible, include the name of the parent menu item in the button label; for example: “show Space Bears sub-menu”.

 {::nomarkdown}
 <%= notes_end() %>